Fish-Network/docusaurus-deployment/fish-network-whitepaper.md

 **2) Required:** Membership Admission Agreement for new member onboarding

 **3) Recommended:** Investment Policy Statement outlining thesis and criteria for investments

+In the future, we will also offer Nominee-Managed Fish Schools, which are designed specifically for the needs of Emerging Managers.

+The Nominee's Role is to execute investments pursuant to pre-approved mandate.
+The Nominee acts as fiduciary executor, but has no authority outside the agreed upon mandate.

+This structure has the following three benefits when compared to a member-managed LLC.

+1) Cleaner external representation
+2) Faster Execution
+3) Simplifies reporting

 #### 7.2 Securities Regulation Compliance